nguyenalison/best-matched-restaurants-an/README.md

 - App.java is the main driver for where the application will be run

 # Approaches & Decisions
+The following are viable solutions however come with their caveats.
+This application will take approach #2 for the reasons that efficiency, maintainability and scalability outwiegh simplicity of structure, learning curve for set up and the inefficiency.

 ## Repository
 1. Single Map with Composite Key